Asw1n/signalkutilities/README.md

 ## the SmoothedPolar class
 This class is a decorator to the Polar class.
 It is used to smoothen the incoming vector using 1 of three available smoothers:  ExponentialSmoother, MovingAverageSmoother, KalmanSmoother.
 The smoothedPolar class does not support calculations.
 The class does support writing smoothed vectors back to SignalK.

+## the PolarTable class
+This class is used for managing and interpolating sailing boat polar performance data.
+It loads polar tables from CSV data in Jieter format containing boat performance across different True Wind Speeds (TWS) and True Wind Angles (TWA).
+The class provides interpolation capabilities to get smooth performance data for any wind condition, including optimal sailing angles, speeds, and VMG calculations.
+It supports performance adjustment scaling and handles both port and starboard tack data through automatic symmetry.